saiharish97/safe_near_optimal_mdp/README.md

 # Safe Near-Optimal MDP (SNO-MDP)

-This is the source-code for implementing the algorithms in the paper "Safe Reinforcement Learning in Constrained Markov Decision Processes".
+This is the source-code for implementing the algorithms in the paper "Safe Reinforcement Learning in Constrained Markov Decision Processes" by @ akifumi-wachi-4

 ## Installation